Matt Holliday: Draft and minor leagues (1998–2004)

-With football recruiting overtures from colleges and universities all over the country—including OSU—Holliday instead chose professional baseball after graduating high school.
+With football recruiting overtures from colleges and universities all over the country—including OSU—Holliday instead chose professional baseball after graduating from high school.
 The Rockies selected him in the seventh round of the 1998 Major League Baseball draft as a third baseman.
 Widespread concerns that he would choose football over baseball prevented him from being drafted earlier since he had already committed to OSU on paper to play football.
 Thus, Rockies scouting director Pat Daugherty signed him for an above-slot $840,000, the most money paid to any player in that round.

 In Holliday's inaugural professional season, the Rockies assigned him to their Arizona League affiliate, who finished with a 42–14 record and won the league championship.
 He played 32 games and assembled 40 hits in 117 at bats for a .342 batting average, collected four doubles, a triple, five home runs and 23 runs batted in (RBI); his home run total placed third in the league.
 He played 1999 for the Asheville Tourists, batting .264 with 16 home runs and 76 runs scored.
 With the bases loaded, he was 3-for-9 with one grand slam and 11 RBI.
 At third base, Holliday turned in an .871 fielding percentage and 57 putouts.

 Holliday played for Salem in 2000 and 2001.
 For the 2000 season, he totaled 510 plate appearances, successfully collected 126 hits, 28 doubles, two triples, seven home runs, drove in 72 runs, and batted .274 with a .335 on-base percentage and .389 slugging percentage.
 He spent 112 games at third base, was charged with 32 errors in 300 total chances for a fielding percentage of .893, and turned 13 double plays.
 In 2001, the Rockies moved Holliday to the outfield.
 He was named the Carolina League Player of the Month for June, batting .324 with seven multi-hit games, three doubles, seven home runs, and 22 RBI.
 He played 72 games on the season after undergoing elbow surgery in July ended his season.